Aristotle-Metadata-Enterprises/django-garnett/README.md

 ## Warnings

-* `contains == icontains` - On SQLite only, when doing a contains query it does a case insensitive search.
+* `contains` acts like `icontains` on SQLite only when doing a contains query it does a case insensitive search.
 I don't know why - https://www.youtube.com/watch?v=PgGNWRtceag
 * Due to how django sets admin form fields you will not get the admin specific widgets like `AdminTextAreaWidget` on translated fields in the django admin site by default.
 They can however be specified explicitly on the corresponding admin model form.

-need to run tests like this for now: PYTHONPATH=../ ./manage.py shell
+## Want to help maintain this library?

+There is a `/dev/` directory with a docker-compose stack you can ues to bring up a database and clean development environment.

 [term-language-code]: https://docs.djangoproject.com/en/3.1/topics/i18n/#term-language-code
 [django-how]: https://docs.djangoproject.com/en/3.1/topics/i18n/translation/#how-django-discovers-language-preference